The Allure of Case Studies: From Paper to Electronic Media

 the response that I make:

 Q1.
 I've never done anything like this before.
-What should I do if I get stuck?
+What should I do if I

 Q2.
 Wouldn't it be better to go to a biblical commentary?